ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 1. Click to open a tab with the time series query results shown in a table.
    ![Time Series Query Results Table](images/time-series/query-results-table.png "Time Series Query Results Table")
 2. Click to open a tab with the time series query results shown in a graph (see below).
-3. Multiple selection checkbox
+3. Multiple documents selection
    ![Multiple Selection](images/time-series/multiple-selection.png "Multiple Selection")
     * a.
-Check to select the time series you want to plot.
+Select multiple documents to plot their time series.
     * b.
-Click to view the selected time series' results in a unified graph.
+Click to view the selected documents' time series results in a unified graph.
       ![Unified Graph](images/time-series/unified-graph.png "Unified Graph")

 {WARNING/}